Blue Heelers: episode guide

 August 26, 1998

 Ben Stewart returns to a permanent posting in Mt.
-Thomas, but he has been demoted to Senior Constable for punching Romano.
-However Ben soon puts the Heelers loyalties to the test when he becomes the focus of an investigation into the death of a local woman.
+Thomas having been demoted to Senior Constable for punching Detective Romano.
+Tom, already displeased his station is being used as a "Siberia for erring detectives", is skepitical Ben can adjust to life as a humble uniform officer keeping the peace in a small country town but Ben assures him he is up to it.
+However, Ben soon puts the Heelers loyalties to the test when he becomes the focus of an investigation into the death of a local woman in Witness Protection.

 Missing Digits